haikalrafifas/yipyap/server/realtime/README.md

-# BuzzerGD Realtime Service
+# YipYap Realtime Service

-A realtime pub-sub service for BuzzerGD application.
+A realtime pub-sub service for YipYap application.
 It handles published data and directs it to both app service and frontend clients (webhook).

 ## Installation